alces-software/flight-appliance-docs/docs/source/vpn/vpn.rst

 Available VPN clients
 ---------------------

-There are many VPN clients available, some our favourite clients for each platform include;
+There are many VPN clients available, some of our favourite clients for each platform include;

 macOS
 `````